biblibre/omeka-s-module-Selection/README.md

 - [ ] Integrate visibility in order to share selections.
 - [ ] Allow to query multiple ids (owner id, resource id, selection id) in the api.
 - [x] Add a modified date of a selection (from the selection itself, not only from the list of selected resources).
+- [ ] Add a third view with a button to let user choose disposition.

 Warning